• Skip to primary navigation

 Curved staircase and landing to be carpeted

-• Where there are doors and alcoves, also measure the width and depth of each of these and record them on your plan
+• Measure the width and depth of doors and alcoves, noting them on your plan.

 Carpet running between 2 rooms with pile running the same way